rhea-so-lab/flutter-server-driven-ui/README.md

 # Flutter Server Driven UI

-> 🚀 Server Driven UI Module for Flutter.
+> 🚀 Server Driven UI Package for Flutter.
 New features to be deployed on all platforms simultaneously via a backend change, without releasing new versions of the native apps.

 ## 🚀 Quick Start